Deren Ney: Biography

 Ney and former classmate Nicki Bluhm formed the band Nicki Bluhm and The Gramblers in San Francisco in 2008.
-Bluhm told The Mercury News in 2012:

-“Initially, I was a solo artist.
+Bluhm told The Mercury News in 2012, “Initially, I was a solo artist.
 I quickly realized I didn’t like that.
 It was hard to cut through the noise in clubs all alone.
-I asked Deren to come with me.
+I asked Deren to come with me."

-The band's 2012 performance of Hall and Oates' I Can't Go For That (No Can Do) in their tour van amassed millions of views and introduced them to a national audience.
+The band's 2012 performance of Hall and Oates' I Can't Go For That (No Can Do) in their tour van amassed over a million views and prompted them to go on a North American tour.
 National tours, festivals and appearances on late night shows followed.
 They were featured on New York Magazine's Pop Culture Matrix.
-The "Van Sessions" have over 10 million views on YouTube to date and count Cameron Crowe among their fans.
+The "Van Sessions" have over 10 million views on YouTube to date.

 Ney penned the band's highest-charting radio single, "Waiting On Love".
 The band has been inactive since 2017.
 Their final performance was at the Stern Grove Festival in their hometown of San Francisco.

-Solo career

 On October 18, 2019, Ney released a single "West Coast Mama" on Volplane Records.
 It was a surprise hit he hasn't matched with his following singles.
-His stable of musicians includes Tim Lefebvre (David Bowie, Tedeschi Trucks Band), Pete Levin (Gregg Allman, The Highwomen) and former Grambler bandmates Steve Adams, Dave Mulligan and Mike Curry.
+His stable of musicians includes Tim Lefebvre, Pete Levin, and former Grambler bandmates Steve Adams, Dave Mulligan and Mike Curry.

-As director

-Ney has directed and animated several music videos for Amanda Shires, Marcus King, Animal Liberation Orchestra, Jaime Wyatt and Greg Loiacono, among others.
+Ney has also directed and animated music videos for Amanda Shires, Marcus King, Animal Liberation Orchestra, Jaime Wyatt and Greg Loiacono.
+Ney resides in Oakland, California.